Supreeth095/DataViz3/README.md

 I have used a bar chart so that it is easy to get the trends of crimes in the day and over the years.
 I have added a time drop down so that the user can see the values based on the year.

+Interactions: Hovering over a bar area will give the details:
+    1. Hour part in the time interval
+    2. Year of occur date
+    3. Number of records.

 Attributes and their marks and channels are: